 Trinity charge £250 +VAT to record this piece.

 Though written 400 years ago, it has been edited for the exam.

 Schubert wrote many dances: waltzes, ländler and écossaise in particular.
 This valse sentimentale is from op.50 (D.779), a collection of 34, all of similar length.

-The tricky thing with this Lullaby (op.109, no.7) is to play the legato melody in the upper fingers of the RH whilst the arpeggio accompaniment is divided between the other fingers of the RH and the LH ...then there is the bass part too!
+The tricky thing with this Lullaby (no.7 from Burgmüller's collection of 18 Characteristic Studies op.109) is to play the legato melody in the upper fingers of the RH whilst the arpeggio accompaniment is divided between the other fingers of the RH and the LH ...then there is the bass part too!
 And we've somehow to make sure it's all balanced correctly.